 If none of these values are appropriate, a SARIF producer MAY use any value.

-NOTE: Although "relevant" is a catch-all for any relationship not described by the other values, a producer might still wish to define its own more specific values.
+NOTE 1: Although "relevant" is a catch-all for any relationship not described by the other values, a producer might still wish to define its own more specific values.

+NOTE 2: The values "equal" and "superset" are special in that they allow certain elements of result.taxa (§3.27.8) to be elided.
+See §3.27.8, paragraph 2, for more information on this point.

 description property